Monday 19 July 2021: ‘Freedom Day’.

 If you’re comfortable holding the party indoors, I can give your guests the same experience indoors – and now the government has told us that there is no limit on the size of the party, you can invite as many guests as you want.
 I will still remain two metres from the audience to ensure their safety.

-The third option is that we hold a party as we used to: indoors, with as many guests as you want.
+The third option is that we hold a party as we used to: indoors or outdoors, with as many guests as you want.
 Children – especially your child – can come up on stage and do the magic with me, and I can run the games part of the party, too, mingling with the guests – with or without a mask: your choice.
 I would still recommend that doors and windows are open to maintain good ventilation, but at the end of the day it’s your party.
 I will work to your rules.

 But bear in mind the concerns of those you invite.
 It won’t be much of a party if three-quarters of the guests don’t turn up owing to Covid concerns, no matter who hard I work and no matter how good the show is.